 Spiritual formation involves becoming aware of God with one's whole being and growing in who we are and what we are to do as mature followers of Christ.
 Our baptism in Christ is the foundation for living in relationship of intimate responsiveness to God.
-The presence of the Holy Spirit operates in and around our lives to shape us into Christlikeness and draw others to be devoted Christ followers.
-The process of spiritual formation at ATS is designed to address every aspect of human interaction.
+The presence of the Holy Spirit operates in and around our lives to shape us into Christ-likeness and draw others to be devoted Christ followers.
+The process of spiritual formation at ATS is designed to help the students find healing and freedom in every area of their lives and then be empowered by the Holy Spirit to lead others into this same freedom.